How to promote your local business with online marketing

 Trying to market a local business can often feel like an impossible task.
 With so many companies relying on search engines or social media channels to get their website and indeed business out into the world, trying to compete with more well established businesses online can be a real challenge, particularly at a local level.
 Thankfully, search engines have recognised this issue, with local search becoming one of their most essential features.
 How exactly can you promote a local business though?

 Below we include a series of tips and tactics that will help your website get noticed online via local business marketing.
 We talk about the seven fundamentals that you as a local business who is trying to market themselves online need to be doing.
+Whether you are a small business trying to get more customers through your doors or a multi-address chain of businesses, local marketing is going to be an important element in your marketing plans.

 If you get stuck or perhaps are considering using a marketing agency then get in touch, we would love to hear from you.

-Online Marketing for Local Businesses
+Online Marketing for Local Business

 What we have tried to do in this post is share the most important and therefore high priority areas for you to work on.
 Starting with the most fundamental starting block, your website and then moving onto more advanced areas such as Local SEO or Link Building.
 A lot of the items that we talk about in this piece are related or mutually beneficial but if you manage to do them all or at least most of them you'll be well on your way to promoting your local business.
 Whether you are a total novice or someone trying to improve their existing business, getting the fundamentals right is the key.
 We'll start with the most important item in the local marketing armoury, your website.